-Pursuant to the Registration and Participation Agreement, the Investor Group and the Management Stockholders (as defined) have the right, under certain circumstances and subject to certain conditions, to request that we register under the Securities Act shares of our Common Stock held by them.
-Subject to certain conditions and exceptions, the Investor Group and the Management Stockholders also have the right to require that shares of Common Stock held by them be included in any registration under the Securities Act commenced by us.
-No such stockholder has requested to register its shares of Common Stock in the Offering.
-The Registration and Participation Agreement provides that we will pay all expenses in connection with the first three registrations requested by the Investor Group and the Management Stockholders.
-The Registration and Participation Agreement also provides that we will indemnify the Investors and the Management Stockholders and their affiliates for certain liabilities they may incur under the securities laws.
+Pursuant to the registration and participation agreement, the investor group and the management stockholders have the right, under certain circumstances and subject to certain conditions, to request that we register under the Securities Act shares of our common stock held by them.
+Subject to certain conditions and exceptions, the investor group and the management stockholders also have the right to require that shares of common stock held by them be included in any registration under the

+Securities Act commenced by us.
+No such stockholder has requested to register its shares of common stock in the offering.
+The registration and participation agreement provides that we will pay all expenses in connection with the first three registrations requested by the investor group and the management stockholders.
+The registration and participation agreement also provides that we will indemnify the investors and the management stockholders and their affiliates for certain liabilities they may incur under the securities laws.

-CERTAIN UNITED STATES FEDERAL TAX CONSIDERATIONS
+UNITED STATES FEDERAL TAX CONSIDERATIONS

-The following summary describes certain United States federal income and estate tax consequences that may be relevant to the purchase, ownership and disposition of common stock by a Non-U.S. Holder.
+The following summary describes United States federal income and estate tax consequences that may be relevant to the purchase, ownership and disposition of common stock by a Non-U.S. Holder.
 For this purpose, a "Non-U.S. Holder" is any person who is, for United States federal income tax purposes, a foreign corporation, a non-resident alien individual, a foreign partnership or a foreign estate or trust.
 This discussion does not address all aspects of United States federal income and estate taxes and does not deal with foreign, state and local consequences that may be relevant to such Non-U.S. Holders in light of their personal circumstances.
-Furthermore, this discussion is based on provisions of the Internal Revenue Code of 1986, as amended (the "Code"), existing and proposed regulations promulgated thereunder and administrative and judicial interpretations thereof, as of the date hereof, all of which are subject to change.
+Furthermore, this discussion is based on provisions of the Internal Revenue Code of 1986, existing and proposed regulations promulgated thereunder and administrative and judicial interpretations thereof, as of the date hereof, all of which are subject to change.
 EACH PROSPECTIVE PURCHASER OF COMMON STOCK IS ADVISED TO CONSULT A TAX ADVISOR WITH RESPECT TO CURRENT AND POSSIBLE FUTURE TAX CONSEQUENCES OF ACQUIRING, HOLDING AND DISPOSING OF COMMON STOCK AS WELL AS ANY TAX CONSEQUENCES THAT MAY ARISE UNDER THE LAWS OF ANY U.S. STATE, MUNICIPALITY OR OTHER TAXING JURISDICTION.